BaybhinProgramming25/Transcript-Parser/README.md

 - **EXIT** the program. wnhere you can select **4**, which would terminate the program

 # Running The Program With Docker

+You can also run the program via docker

+1)